Introduction to if-else-if in Verilog Programming Language

 - Flexibility: Enables the design to handle numerous different cases by allowing multiple

-branches to cover various possibilities.
+if-else-ifbranches to cover various possibilities.

 3. Efficient Resource Usage